rdsea/bigdataplatforms/tutorials/cloud-data-pipeline/README.md

 [![Build Status](https://travis-ci.com/rohitshubham/Cloud-pipeline.svg?branch=master)](https://travis-ci.com/rohitshubham/Cloud-pipeline)

-### About the tool
+### About the pipeline
-This tool creates  a simple cloud system component of a big data processing architectecture.

 The repository includes basic code and tools required for readily setup a cloud component of a big data pipeline to enable developers and researchers perform additional testing of the code.

 ### About the data
 The data used for ingestion was a time-series temperature sensor data.
 The format was a serialized json array.